Stroll Down a Sundial

 Grab a Bite At A Brewery

 Redding’s craft beer scene is rising fast with breweries popping up all over the place.
-The Tied House, Woody’s, and Final Draft have set the bar high in the area, offering award-winning beers you can’t help to indulge in.
+Cedar Crest, Woody’s, and Final Draft have set the bar high in the area, offering award-winning beers you can’t help to indulge in.
 After all, nothing tastes better than a beer poured fresh from a tap that’s brewed only a few steps away.
-Head downtown to the Tied House, Wildcard’s modern industrial tap house, play a game of cornhole and grab a bite at Final Draft, or pair a handcrafted beer with a pretzel bun burger and some amazing Tots at Woody's.
+Head downtown to Cedar Crest and play a game of cornhole, grab a bite at Final Draft, or pair a handcrafted beer with a pretzel bun burger and some amazing Tots at Woody's.

 Explore the Arts at Old City Hall